How to Withstand Rising Material Costs

 Allow for Incident

 Keep a history of materials to refer to during your estimates.
 In most construction budgets, there is an allowance for contingencies or unexpected costs occurring during construction.
-Additionally, a specific material may not be available when needed and its replacement could be more than anticipated.
+Additionally, a specific material may not be available when needed and its replacement could cost more than anticipated.
 You can include the contingency amount when calculating each line item or add it at the end of each estimated material cost.
 If the contingent amounts are not spent they can be released to the owner or added to another part of the project.

 An estimate below the actual price could lead to a legal dispute over money.
 Keep an accurate log of all labor and materials.
 If you do not document these change in prices, you may not be able to collect for undocumented expenses.
 In addition, you must have an invoice for every material.
 Schedule meetings with the customer to communicate job progress and building materials.
 Address cost concerns at these regularly scheduled meetings.